Josh Charnley

-Joshua Charnley (born 26 June 1991) is an English international professional rugby league footballer who plays on the for the Leigh Leopards in the Super League.
+Joshua Charnley (born 26 June 1991) is an English professional rugby league footballer who plays as a er for the Leigh Leopards in the Betfred Super League.

-He previously played for the Warrington Wolves and Wigan Warriors, with whom he won the 2013 and 2016 Super League Grand Finals, and was on loan from Wigan at Hull Kingston Rovers in the Super League.
-He has also played for the England Knights at international level.
+He previously played for the Warrington Wolves and the Wigan Warriors, with whom he won the 2013 and 2016 Super League Grand Finals, and was on loan from Wigan at Hull Kingston Rovers in the Super League.
+At international level, he played for the England Knights in 2011 and won 8 caps for England between 2012 and 2014.

-Charnley also played rugby union for the Sale Sharks in the Aviva Premiership.
+Charnley also played rugby union for the Sale Sharks in the Aviva Premiership from 2016 to 2018.

-Background

-Charnley was born in Chorley, Lancashire, England on 26 June 1991.

-He originally started playing for Chorley Panthers and then local amateurs Wigan St Patricks leading to Super League's Wigan Warriors.

 Club career

 Academy

 Charnley made numerous appearances for the Under 20s in 2010 before joining Blackpool Panthers on dual registration and then Hull Kingston Rovers on loan.
 He was a player around the fringes of a first team opportunity at Wigan before the possibility came to join Hull Kingston Rovers for a month.
 Injuries meant he was given the chance to play first team rugby by Hull KR coach Justin Morgan, making his Super League debut.
 Charnley showed great promise on his debut for Hull KR against Leeds Rhinos and picked up the club man of the match award.
 He scored five tries in five appearances, including a hat-trick in a home win over Castleford Tigers, and the opening try in the derby clash with Hull FC.